UK Digital Photography Club

 A Little History...

 As a once professional photographer who prided himself on his traditional photographic darkroom skills, it is Dietz's opinion that digital cameras and processing now yield competitive or superior results for most uses.
-As his collection of digital cameras has grown, so has the layer of dust on his 35mm and large-format cameras. ;-)
+As his collection of digital cameras has grown, so has the layer of dust on his 35mm and large-format cameras.
+As of 2009, however, his collection of old lenses is no longer dusty and is growing rapidly. ;-)

 [A NEW WAY TO IMAGE] UK Digital Photography Club